-The Echo trimmer is a tool Fran has used for more than three years.
+The Echo trimmer is a tool Fran has used for more than eight years.
 It always starts and always works.
 Fran named it Bruno "because it's a beast!".
 You can see in the videos she loves the power she commands with a flick of her finger.
 Every so often you become genuinely fond of a machine, and that makes it easy to recommend the Echo SRM-225 trimmer.

 It has what Echo calls the i-30™ starting system.
 It means it is much easier to pull the starter rope to turn the engine over.
 Fran has no problem starting Bruno in the videos.
 The biggest trick is remembering to make sure the on/off switch is set to on!

 It has a 59 inch shaft…almost 5 feet.
 That means you can trim up a hill without climbing or easily reach over into a weedy patch.

 I just counted and gosh, I have 9 detailed videos staring Bruno (the Echo SRM-225).
 Look on the right for links.

 Maintenance?
 Fran has cleaned it every so often.
 I sharpened the line cutter once (video here).
 A few times some brush wrapped around the head and I cleared that out (video here).
 We cleaned the air filter.
 Added more line as needed.
 But nothing ever broke or anything!

 I switched our 3-year-old Echo to a Speed Feed Head for faster loading (see how to video here).
 Lucky you, this newer model already has the Speed-Feed trimmer head!